OBITOGA/Discord-Music-Bot/README.md

 # Discord-Music-Bot
 In order to use the bot, you first need to create a heroku app.
 # What to Do
-Sign up for it if you need to.
+Sign up for Heroku to Make the bot 24/7

 [Heroku Website](https://id.heroku.com/login)